Franz Liszt was the greatest sight reader who ever lived.

 People are often surprised to learn that advanced sight readers aren’t looking at the notes they’re playing.
 Rather they already looked at them, and are always looking at least a few beats ahead of where they’re playing.

 Think about it.
 You’re sight reading, so you’ve never seen this music before, save the brief moment you had to look it over before you started playing.
 If you’re just taking in the notes one at a time as you’re playing them, you’re setting yourself up for disaster.
-Imagine driving a car and only watching the spot of pavement that’s just in front of your front fender.
+Imagine driving a car and only watching the spot of pavement that’s visible just over the hood.

 You need to learn how to be reading one measure while playing the measure that came before it.
 The coordination is a bit tricky, but it’s well worth the time investment to learn this skill.